-Enable Markdown Editor
+Enable Markdown editor

 - Log in to your Anqi CMS backend.

-- Find and click in the left navigation barGlobal Settings.
+- Find and click onGlobal Settings.

-- EnterContent SettingsTab.
+- EnterContent settingsTab.

 - Here, you will see an option to enable Markdown editor.
 Check it and save your settings.